 JetBlue Credit Card – When flying in the US, I stay loyal to JetBlue.
 I like the dependability of the brand and I love the service I’ve received at check-in and in-flight.
 Additional card benefits include no foreign transaction fees, a discount on in-flight services and food, and trip protection.

 Earning True Blue points is incredibly easy, as well as using the Barclaycard site (the bank that issues the card, formerly American Express).
 Since I began using this card in early 2015, I have redeemed points for one roundtrip flight to Cancun, Mexico and a one-way flight to San Francisco, California.
 And I still have a points balance to add to.

 Booking.com – Search for and reserve accommodations of all kinds including hostels, hotels, b&b’s, and apartments.
 Use the map view feature to get a sense of nearby attractions, restaurants, etc. Read the fine print first, but most reservations include fee-free cancellation.

 Airbnb – Unique, quality rentals in the same locations as typical hotels but for a fraction of the price.
 Rent a room, apartment, or entire house in towns and cities all over the world.

-TripAdvisor – I’m one of those people who reads reviews of hotels on TripAdvisor.
+TripAdvisor – I’m one of those people who will read reviews of hotels on TripAdvisor.
 Actually, I always take the reviews with a grain of salt because I know that most reviewers confuse personal preference with helpful information.
 I appreciate customer photos because the perfect, professional photos aren’t always an honest portrayal of the property.